microsoft/promptflow/docs/how-to-guides/develop-a-tool/use-cascading-inputs-in-tool.md

         - string
       enabled_by: user_type
       enabled_by_value: [teacher]
-  module: my_tool_package.tools.tool_with_enabled_by_value
+  module: my_tool_package.tools.tool_with_cascading_inputs
-  name: My Tool with Enabled By Value
+  name: My Tool with Cascading Inputs
-  description: This is my tool with enabled by value
+  description: This is my tool with cascading inputs
   type: python
 ```
 > Note: The "enabled_by_value" in the tool yaml is of list type, implying that a single input can be enabled by multiple values from the dependent input.